red/community/README.md

         tested-under: none
     ]

-The Comm-code header is optional.
+The comm-code header is optional.
 You do not need it, but it does help people to more easily find code that is relevant to their needs.

 ### Comm-Code header: Level
 A single quoted word to say what level of user expertise is embodied in the script.
 That is, the level of Red understanding that a user should have.
 It doesn't have anything to do with the domain-specific aspects of an entry.
 Use any one of: